What Could Go Wrong When Building Your Own Website?

 7. It’s taking you forever to build it.
 You’ve wasted precious time and may have missed out on selling seasons.
 Plus, think — How much is your time worth?

 8. It crashes.
 It’s up for a while, then it crashes.
-You have no idea why and tech support at the platform isn’t very helpful.
+You have no idea why, and tech support at the platform isn’t very helpful.

 9. It gets hacked.
 No online technology is completely hack-proof.
-The challenge is as soon as the good guys build a bigger and stronger wall to keep the bad guys out, the hackers build a bigger cannon.
+The challenge is that as soon as the good guys build a bigger and stronger wall to keep the bad guys out, the hackers build a bigger cannon.
 What security measures does the platform have?

 10. It’s not secure.
 When you look at your website in a browser, you see “Not Secure” in the address bar.
 That’s an immediate turn-off for a visitor.
 You’re missing the SSL certificate at the hosting level.
-If you don’t have that, you subject your site to malware and visitors can unknowingly download a virus or malware when clicking on something — very innocently.
+If you don’t have that, you subject your site to malware, and visitors can unknowingly download a virus or malware when clicking on something — very innocently.

-11. Failure to backup the website regularly.
+11. Failure to back up the website regularly.
 If it does get hacked or it crashes, when was the last backup done?
 If it’s more than a week ago and you’ve added content since then, guess what?
 Your recent content is gone.

 13. Lack of foresight to determine your website’s ultimate purpose.
 What do you want it to do?
 Generate quality leads?
 Sell products?
 Set SMART goals first.